 The ranch offers the following activities:

-Take a rod and a local expert and venture down to the river, or one of the pools below the waterfalls, or to one of the dams on Sosian Ranch.
+Sosian is lucky to have 15km of the Ewaso Narok River running through it, with its magnificent 30ft high waterfalls.
+A highlight for some (who are brave enough!) is to jump off the waterfalls into the deep pool below.
+For others, swimming in the pools, or paddling in a kayak is most enjoyable.
+When the river is high enough, tubing down the rapids is another exhilarating way to spend the day on the river….or simply relax on the river bank with a fishing rod and see what you can catch for your dinner!
+A local expert and venture down to the river, or one of the pools below the waterfalls, or to one of the dams on Sosian Ranch.
 Tilapia, barbel and catfish are all common takers for worms or bait.
 Fly-fishing has also been tried and you are welcome to bring your own rod.
-We have spinning rods at Sosian for adults and children and it is a very popular way to spend a late afternoon, not only might you catch a fish or two but usually you will see an array of wildlife whilst you are fishing.
+There are spinning rods at Sosian for adults and children and it is a very popular way to spend a late afternoon, not only might you catch a fish or two but usually you will see an array of wildlife whilst you are fishing.

 Cattle ranching in Laikipia is a long standing land use that is vitally important for the sustainability of this semi-arid area.
 When managed carefully, cattle ranching and wildlife conservation compliment each other and Sosian is a perfect example of how this can work.
 A morning spent with the ranch manager can offer a fascinating insight into how cattle and wildlife co-exist and also provide a fun and often hands on farming experience for all the family.